Rental Assistance Demonstration Project

 No. You do not have to move.

-No. Your property management team will remain the same.
+No. Your property management team and maintenance team will remain the same.

 Will KCHA still own the properties?